mohamuhsin/mysterious-organism/README.md

 As you progress through the steps, use the terminal and console.log() statements to check the output of your loops and functions.

 # Prerequisites

+**1.** In order to complete this project, you should have completed the Introduction to JavaScript (through: Objects).